klamma/ar-for-eu-book/_pages/chapters/engines.md

 ---

 Developers of AR applications do not have to start from scratch and (re-)implement the complete graphics pipeline and physics simulations.
-Instead, 3D engines like Unity {% cite Unity %]} or the Unreal Engine {% cite UnrealEngine %} already offer this functionality as a foundation for the development of real-time graphics applications.
+Instead, 3D engines like Unity {% cite Unity %w} or the Unreal Engine {% cite UnrealEngine %} already offer this functionality as a foundation for the development of real-time graphics applications.

 ## Unity